By Christo Greyling, Senior Director, Faith and External Engagements

 In the 20 years I have been working with the Channels of Hope program—addressing HIV, gender, maternal newborn child health and child protection—I have seen dramatic changes in the lives of individual faith leaders, faith communities and broader communities as knowledge, attitudes and behaviours shifted.

 Channels of Hope encourages leaders to talk about the hardest and most complex issues facing their communities and their faith.
-They explore gender identities, norms and values and consider what their own sacred scriptures say as well as how those interpretations can impact girls and women in their own communities.
+They explore gender identities, norms and values and consider what their own religious texts say as well as how those interpretations can impact girls and women in their own communities.

-Scientific, fact-based information about contraception, for example, is shared in a safe space where faith leaders can ask questions, consult their own scripture, understand the true science of family planning options and begin to speak meaningfully as advocates for women and girls in a way that is fully aligned with their values and teaching.
-Repeatedly, this combination of science and scripture gives faith leaders the confidence and tools they need to act—even when it means standing up against deep-seated norms.
+Scientific, fact-based information about contraception, for example, is shared in a safe space where faith leaders can ask questions, consult their own religious texts, understand the true science of family planning options and begin to speak meaningfully as advocates for women and girls in a way that is fully aligned with their values and teaching.
+Repeatedly, this combination of science and religious text gives faith leaders the confidence and tools they need to act—even when it means standing up against deep-seated norms.

 In recent research funded by the Templeton Foundation on COH implementation in Kenya: